SaharAlmahfouzNasser/Instance-Segmentation/README.md

 Save the dataset inside a folder call it Dataset inside Nucleus_Seg.
 # Step 4:
 Copy all the files provided in this repository to Nucleus_Seg.
+# Note:
+You will find the file .h5 of the weights on the google drive of this project.